Skip to content

 Authentication

-NORA supports htpasswd-based authentication with API tokens for programmatic access.
+NORA supports multiple authentication methods: htpasswd-based credentials, OIDC workload identity (for CI/CD systems), and API tokens.
 Authentication is disabled by default and must be explicitly enabled.

 Set the NORA_AUTH_ENABLED environment variable or configure it in config.toml: